Towards a less spherical cow: Species differences dilute the stabilizing effect of higher-order interactions: Discussion

-Understanding the mechanisms that enable species coexistence within ecological communities is critical for maintaining biodiversity, ecosystem functions, and conservation.
-Recently higher-order interactions have been suggested to play an important role in guaranteeing stable coexistence.
-However, their effect has only been tested in isolation and specific setups.
-This work was motivated by the need to delve deeper into different coexistence mechanisms, focusing on the more realistic setting of pairwise and higher-order interactions acting at the same time in intransitive competitive communities.
-By addressing this combination, we aimed to evaluate the potential HOIs as stabilizing factor.
+Understanding the mechanisms that enable species coexistence within ecological communities is critical for biodiversity maintenance, ecosystem functioning, and conservation.
+Recent theoretical models suggest that HOIs create conditions for coexistence.
+This work was motivated by the need to quantify when HOIs are sufficient to stabilize coexistence in intransitive competitive communities where pairwise and higher-order interactions occur simultaneously.
+Here, we demonstrate that the theoretical power of HOIs as a stabilizing mechanism weakens when parameters and models assumptions are constrained more realistically.

-We have studied a model where multiple species compete in intransitive dominance cycles.
-We have analyzed different proportions of pairwise and HOIs, and different values of physiological rates, ranging from neutral to distinct species.
-Our results support only in part the narrative that HOIs enable stable coexistence.
-In fact, even if we show that a small amount of HOIs allows stability when the competitive community cannot be stable with pairwise interactions alone, this fraction $\alpha_c$ depends on the similarity of physiological rates among the species.
-Meaning that HOIs are only able to stabilize the dynamics if species are unrealistically equivalent.
-Instead, as physiological rates become more dissimilar, no amount of HOIs could assure coexistence.
+In particular, we have analyzed different proportions of pairwise and HOIs under different values of physiological rates, ranging from equivalent to distinct species.
+Our results show that a critical proportion of HOIs can stabilize competitive communities that cannot be stable under pairwise interactions alone only under specific settings.
+The proportion $\alpha_c$ depends on the similarity of physiological rates among the species.
+When physiological rates become more heterogeneous, the transition towards stability disappears.

-Something similar happens when we consider interactions taking place on a network substrate mimicking the spatial distribution of individuals.
-When we introduce HOIs in the network via hypergraphs, our results show that the distribution of hyperlinks among individuals is the key to stable coexistence.
-It is reached only when a giant cluster of hyperlinks percolated the entire network.
-A condition that is unlikely to be found in a broad range of natural communities.

-Taken together our results redefine the relevance of HOIs in ecological communities.
-Even if our model is far from being realistic and several ecological processes are not included, it already demonstrates that higher-order interactions contribute to stability only under specific and ideal conditions.
-Their stabilizing effect is lost or requires additional conditions when we incorporate more ecological complexity, for example when we simply include variation in physiological rates.
-Species do have different birth and death rates indeed.
-Moreover, the fact that more diverse communities required an higher fraction of HOIs suggests the presence of other mechanisms besides intransitive competition, spatial interactions, or HOIs to maintain stability in real ecological communities.
-Finally, our results suggest that models focusing solely on one mechanism may miss crucial dynamics that are generated by the interplay of more complex interaction patterns.